mk-fg/fgtk/README.md

 	# iptables -A FORWARD -s 10.67.35.0/24 -i wlp0s18f2u2 -j ACCEPT
 	# iptables -A FORWARD -d 10.67.35.0/24 -o wlp0s18f2u2 -j ACCEPT

+##### mikrotik_backup

+Script to ssh into [mikrotik router](http://mikrotik.com) with specified ("--auth-file" option) user/password and get the backup, optionally compressing it.
+Can determine address of the router on its own (using "ip route get").
+Can be used more generally to get/store output of any command(s) to the router.

+RouterOS allows using DSA (old, disabled on any modern sshds) keys, which should be used if accessible at the standard places (e.g. "~/.ssh/id_dsa").
+That might be preferrable to using password auth.

+Python script, uses "twisted.conch" for ssh.

 ### Desktop